-As stated above, the US NMFS assesses the status and population trends of the Pacific Sardine northern subpopulation in the eastern Pacific Ocean (also knowns as the California Current Ecosystem stock) using a Stock Synthesis model (Methot and Wetzel 2013, Hill et al. 2018).
+The US NMFS assesses the status and population trends of the Pacific Sardine northern subpopulation in the eastern Pacific Ocean (also known as the California Current Ecosystem stock) using a statistical catch-at-age model on the Stock Synthesis platform (Methot and Wetzel 2013, Hill et al. 2018).
 Since 2014, the annual Pacific Sardine stock assessment process has been conducted and updated in the spring.
-An update to the 2017 model was conducted in March 2018.
-The model is informed by data from a fishery-independent acoustic-trawl survey, fishery landings, and biological samples collected from 2005 to December of 2017 (Hill et al 2018).
+An update to the 2017 model was conducted in March 2019.
+The model is informed by data from a fishery-independent acoustic-trawl survey, fishery landings, and biological samples collected from 2005 to December of 2018 (Hill et al 2019).